The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 ⚠️ The “Silicone” Danger

 The self-cleaning coating is highly chemically sensitive to silicone.
-If silicone sealants from the frame installation touch the glass surface, they create a hydrophobic barrier that stops the self-cleaning action permanently in that specific spot.
+If silicone sealants from the frame installation accidentally touch the glass surface, they create a hydrophobic barrier that stops the self-cleaning action permanently in that specific spot.
 This is why professional installation by highly trained, approved fitters (like KJM Group) is absolutely critical.

 2. How It Works: The Dual-Action Science